Silver Sunday Grants

 Grant applications are considered by the Cabinet Grants Panel which meets three times a year.

-Facility Grants: the Council holds a Section 106 Fund for leisure which can be used to support public art projects, play areas, sports facilities and community buildings.
+Facility Grants: the Council holds a Section 106 Fund which can be used to support capital projects concerning works to community buildings, recreation facilities (play areas and sports) and public artworks.
 When a new property is built the District Council can charge a levy, often referred to as a Section 106 payment (from Section 106 of the Town and Country Planning Act 1990) or a developer contribution.
 The principle behind the levy is that additional housing causes an increase in population, which leads to an increase in demand for public facilities, such as libraries, schools and parks.
 This money often has restrictions attached and can only be used for specific locations.
 If you have an idea for a project and want to find out what capital funding is available for your area, please contact the Community Leisure Officer (tel: 01444 477275).

-The Spotlight Programme is intended to put the Council in closer touch with diverse sectors of the community across Mid Sussex and aims to "spotlight" particular parts of the community that may need additional help.
+Spotlight Programme is intended to put the Council in closer touch with diverse sectors of the community across Mid Sussex and aims to "spotlight" particular parts of the community that may need additional help.
 Each year the Council will adopt a theme and grants are awarded to voluntary groups working in that particular field that may need additional help for one-off projects, such as funding to purchase an item of equipment or to hold a special event.
-Contact the Council's Community Leisure Officer for information on this year's Spotlight Programme theme.
+Grants of up to £500.

 The grant will be of direct benefit to the residents of Mid Sussex District with at least 80% of the people that will benefit from the project being residents of Mid Sussex.